Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 Assignments are saved in a **Square Override** file under the Viewer directory.

-When the **Import Overrides** checkbox (left bottom of the main dialog) is clicked, previously made cell assignments  are applied.
+When the **Overrides** checkbox (left bottom of the main dialog) is clicked, previously made cell assignments  are applied.

 <div style="text-align:center;">
 <img src="./Pictures/assign-cells-dialog.png" alt="assign-cells-dialog" style="zoom:33%;" />